isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 MAC/Hardware Addresses in DHCPv6
 ================================

-MAC/hardware addresses are available in DHCPv4 messages from the clients, and administrators frequently use that information to perform certain tasks like per-host configuration and address reservation for specific MAC addresses.
+MAC/hardware addresses are available in DHCPv4 messages from clients, and administrators frequently use that information to perform certain tasks like per-host configuration and address reservation for specific MAC addresses.
 Unfortunately, the DHCPv6 protocol does not provide any completely reliable way to retrieve that information.
 To mitigate that issue, a number of mechanisms have been implemented in Kea.
-Each of these mechanisms works in certain cases, but may fail in others.
+Each of these mechanisms works in certain cases, but may not in others.
 Whether the mechanism works in a particular deployment is somewhat dependent on the network topology and the technologies used.

-Kea allows specification of which of the supported methods should be used and in what order.
+Kea allows specification of which of the supported methods should be used and in what order, via the ``mac-sources`` parameter.
 This configuration may be considered a fine tuning of the DHCP deployment.
-In a typical deployment the default value of ``"any"`` is sufficient and there is no need to select specific methods.
-Changing the value of this parameter is most useful in cases when an administrator wants to disable certain methods; for example, if the administrator trusts the network infrastructure more than the information provided by the clients themselves, they may prefer information provided by the relays over that provided by clients.

-The configuration is controlled by the ``mac-sources`` parameter as
-follows:
+Here is an example:

 ::